Flight-Free-UK/flight_free_uk_website/source/posts/how-to-keep-your-pledge.html.markdown

 #### 3. Go under your own steam

 Take a leaf out of the travellers of old who walked everywhere – or could you opt to cycle instead?
-This doesn’t just reduce your emissions, but is great for your physical and mental health as well.
+This doesn’t just reduce your emissions, it is great for your physical and mental health as well.
 Get inspired by the wealth of travel walking literature, including the work of [Rebecca Solnit](http://rebeccasolnit.net/books/) and [Robert MacFarlane](https://www.penguin.co.uk/authors/32424/robert-macfarlane.html).

 #### 4. Swap out the photo op for something close by